inoas/glacier/README.md

 ## Introduction

 **Glacier** brings incremental interactive unit testing to [Gleam](https://gleam.run).
-It is used as a drop-in replacement for [Gleeunit](https://hexdocs.pm/gleeunit) and relies on it, internally.
+It is meant as a drop-in replacement for [Gleeunit](https://hexdocs.pm/gleeunit) and it relies on it, internally.

 *Glacier* differs insofar, that it let's you: